 So when you ask your vet when to bring your new puppy back for its next shot, be aware there is no one correct answer.
 How often to vaccinate will depend upon quite a few different factors.
 Some of these considerations include your puppy's environment, its breed, the age at which the first shot was given and the interval between shots.
+You should also be aware of (instant information) VID: Vaccine Induced Diseases.
 Also important are the kinds of vaccines necessary for the area you live in and what type, e.g., whether a killed, recombinant or a modified live-type vaccine is being used.

 The Vaccine Controversy